yamyamyuo/superset-development/README.md

 # superset-development
-some additional development on top of superset
+- remote server login development on top of superset